While You Slept: The Whole God Issue So Far

 Are instances of irrationality, proof that there are no good reasons for anything?
 If the problem of evil is legitimate, does it apply to anyone who brings sentient beings into a world that contains evil and causes suffering and death—that is, parents, and not just God?
 Are instances of suicide proof that life is not good?
 Are instances of suffering in your own personal life, an indication that you're evil to go on living, because you yourself are causing your own suffering and evil, by keeping yourself alive, completely apart, from any suffering and evil, that you might cause to other people?

-The so-called problem of evil is a self-contradictory goodness-dependent mistake in logic, and consequently has no basis, for trying to fault, much less deny, a perfect God-level goodness, which it must implicitly and illegitimately assume, in order to deny.
 It avoids what the word “evil” precisely means.
 It ignores the standard of perfect God-level goodness implicitly assumed, in order to recognize evil in the first place.
 It’s a fake problem perpetuated by fake people, a pretended problem that itself assumes the perfect God-level goodness it wants to get rid of.

 2 Metatheoretic Atheism